Hiroshima City Travel

 The design of the Cenotaph is simple and is done well.
 It was designed by Kenzo Tange, a Pritzker Prize winner.

-From the Cenotaph, make your way to the Flame of Peace and the Children’s Peace Monument.
+From the Cenotaph, a walk long the River leads to the Flame of Peace and the Children’s Peace Monument.

 3 | Flame of Peace in Hiroshima City